Joel Embiid scores 70 and Karl-Anthony Towns scores 62. It was a night like few others in the NBA

 Joel Embiid scored 70 in Philadelphia.
 Karl-Anthony Towns had 62 in Minnesota.
-They paired up to do something the NBA hadn't seen on the same day in more than 45 years.
+The elite big men paired up to do something the NBA hadn't seen on the same day in more than 45 years.

 So, mark it down: Jan.
 22, 2024, was a day unlike almost any other in NBA history.